KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-07-06-ProblemSolvingValidatingECSGraph.md

 Now lets translate deadlock check into more math-friendly variant.
 If deadlock happens in ECS graph context it means that system is waiting for dependency that cannot be finished.
 In this context it can happen only if system depends on itself, because every system must be finishable by definition.
-Such dependency may arise only if $$ G $$ has any cycle, therefore to pass this verification check $$ G $$ must be **acyclic** graph.
+Such dependency may arise only if $$ G $$ has any cycle, so to pass this verification check $$ G $$ must be an **acyclic** graph.

 Race condition happens when one system reads or modifies resource, for example component storage, while other system also modifies this resource.
 System dependencies must be specified in a way that prevents such race conditions from happening.
-So, how do we check that no system accesses resource $$ R $$ while system $$ A $$ is modifying this resource?
+So, how do we check that there is no system accesses resource $$ R $$ while system $$ A $$ is modifying this resource?
 Concurrent access to one resource $$ R $$ can be prevented by dependencies in two ways:

 $$ \forall A, B \in V \hspace{1em} \exists path (A \to B) \rightarrow \nexists RaceCondition $$

 $$ \forall A, B \in V \hspace{1em} \exists path (B \to A) \rightarrow \nexists RaceCondition $$

-Furthermore, on top of that we can build race condition criteria:
+On top of that we can build race condition criteria:

 $$ \forall A, B, R \hspace{1em} modifies (A, R) \land accesses (B, R) \land \nexists path (A \to B)
 \land \nexists path (B \to A) \Leftrightarrow \exists RaceCondition $$

-I'll not bother readers with formal proof, because it's kind of boring.
+I won't bother readers with formal proof because it's kind of boring.
 The main idea here is that absence of dependencies between any task that modifies $$ R $$ and any task that accesses $$ R $$ leads to a race condition.
 You can draw several graphs yourself to get a grip of this idea.